tfusswinkel/InventorySample/docs/Binding/README.md

 ### Updating bindings

-Pages and user controls that include the `{x:Bind}` markup extention will have a "Bindings" property in the generated code.
+Pages and user controls that include the `{x:Bind}` markup extension will have a "Bindings" property in the generated code.
 This includes the following methods:

 - `Update()`: This will update the values of all compiled bindings.
 Any one-way/Two-Way bindings will have the listeners hooked up to detect changes.
 - `Initialize()`: If the bindings have not already been initialized, then it will call Update() to initialize the bindings